 tar -xvzf C:\PATH\TO\FILE\FILE-NAME.tar.gz -C C:\PATH\TO\FOLDER\EXTRACTIONQuick tip: In the command, make sure to update the syntax to include the source and destination paths.
 Also, because you’re using tar on Windows 10, you don’t need to specify the path as if you were running Linux.
 You can simply use the path format used by Windows.

 Once you complete the steps, after a few moments, you will have all the files and folders extracted to the destination path you specified.

 It’s assumed that you’re extracting a tarball that was created on another system, therefore we’re skipping some arguments usually necessary to preserve permissions, which on Windows 10 are not necessary to access the files.

-How to extract .tar.gz, .tgz, or .gz tarballs using tar on Linux on Windows 10
+Extract .tar.gz, .tgz, or .gz tarballs using tar on Linux on Windows 10

-To use tar on Linux, you need to install a distro (such as Ubuntu) by enabling the Windows Subsystem for Linux (WSL) using the Windows Features experience, and then install Ubuntu from the Microsoft Store.
+To use tar on Linux, you need to install a distro (such as Ubuntu) by enabling the Windows Subsystem for Linux (WSL) using the Windows Features experience, and then installing Ubuntu from the Microsoft Store.

 Search for Ubuntu and click the top result to open the app.

 Type the following command to extract the content of .tar.gz file and press Enter: